sarvajithgowtham07/Hackathon/README.md

 Students not responding	          Verify backend is running (node server.js) PDF not loading	                  Try smaller PDF or convert to TXT

+⚠️ Note: If the stop teaching button raises a pop up it means you did not add your api key in .env file

 🛠️ Built With

 Frontend: HTML5, CSS3, JavaScript (ES6+)